willl182/w--knowledge/03-cursos/306_IT-python-automation/02_basic-python-syntax.md

 This module covers essential Python programming concepts related to data handling, functions, and decision-making structures.
 Below are the main ideas and relevant definitions:

-*1. Key Concepts on Data Handling*:
+*1. Key Concepts*:
 - **Data Types**: Different kinds of data that Python can manipulate, such as integers, floats, strings, and booleans.
 - **Type Conversion**: The process of converting one data type to another, like changing a string to an integer.
 - **Variables**: Named references that store data values, allowing for easy access and manipulation.

 *2. Functions*:
 - **Defining Functions**: Creating reusable blocks of code that can be executed whenever needed.
 - **Parameters**: Inputs that a function can take to perform its operations.
 - **Return**: A statement used to send back a result from a function to the calling code.
 - **Code Reuse**: The practice of writing functions to avoid repeating code and enhance efficiency.

 *3. Code Style and Refactoring*: